Avalanche by Pierre Arman

 |Location:||Tel Aviv University|

-Description: A sequence of falling axes, or a stack of discarded weapons, turned into sculpture
+Description: An animated sequence of falling axes, or perhaps a stack of discarded weapons, turned into sculpture

 Caption: "Arman (November 17, 1928 - October 22, 2005) was a French artist.
 Born Armand Pierre Fernandez in Nice, France, Arman is a painter who moved from using objects as paintbrushes ("allures d'objet") to using them as the painting itself.
 He is best known for his ‘accumulations’ and destruction/recomposition of objects.